 Three series have evolved from these explorations.
 In the Stepmother series I used animal imagery to create creatures to represent safety and comfort; as well as using the physical body language of my figures to convey very basic emotions – fear, anxiety, comfort, and indecision.

 In the Defiance/Caged series, I find myself delving more into the role of habitat – using actual cage imagery – and focusing on the comfort level of the figures in the cages.
-I have been leaving the doors off the cages and giving the figures the opportunity to leave/stay as well as creating more lush and comfortable cages for the figures.
-Scale is important in my work; I find that I am experimenting with increasing and decreasing the size of the figure relative to the cage and am interested in exploring the concept of creating a “cage” inside of a figure.
-Today, as I paint more than I sculpt, I grapple with how to express this imagery in both three and two dimensions.
+Leaving the doors off the cages and giving the figures the opportunity to leave/stay as well as creating more lush and comfortable cages for the figures.
+Scale is important in my work; experimenting with increasing and decreasing the size of the figure relative to the cage, I am interested in exploring the concept of creating a “cage” inside of a figure.
+Today, as I paint as much as I sculpt, I grapple with how to express this imagery in both three and two dimensions.